kokizzu/hugedbbench/2024loop/README.md

 ## Conclusion

-Tarantool fastest for insert, update, get single row use-case, postgres with pgx fastest for get multi-row use-case.
+Tarantool fastest for update, get single row use-case, postgres with pgx fastest for get multi-row use-case.
+`WHERE IN` always faster than loop `WHERE =`.